In Marge We Trust: Reception

 In its original broadcast, "In Marge We Trust" finished 25th in ratings for the week of April 21–27, 1997, with a Nielsen rating of 10.1, equivalent to approximately 9.8 million viewing households.
 It was the third-highest-rated show on the Fox network that week, following The X-Files and King of the Hill.
 In Australia, the episode premiered on June 22, 1997, while in the UK it premiered on July 20, 1997.

 The episode received critical acclaim.
 Authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, said: "A rare case of both storylines being worthy of full episodes in their own right, this is a cracking episode which highlights the unduly neglected Rev. Lovejoy and makes you realize Homer isn't the only one ready to kill Ned Flanders!
 Great stuff."
 The A.V.
-Club found the episode to be a "beautiful ... change of pace" from the show's usual ridiculousness, noting its subtle humour and Lovejoy's condensed character arc, and how Homer responds with "paranoid disquiet" instead of his usual anger and violence.
-It described the Mr. Sparkle ad as "a giddy explosion of surrealism" in the relatively mild episode, "perfectly constructed nonsense in which every little scene is utterly insane yet flows with perfect anti-logic from what preceded it."
+Club found the episode to be a "beautiful ... change of pace" from the show's usual ridiculousness, noting its subtle humour and character development: "There’s a, well, constancy to all that we learn about Reverend Lovejoy that means 'In Marge We Trust' gives us one of the most compressed character arcs in the show’s history" and how Homer responds with "paranoid disquiet" instead of his usual anger and violence.
+It described the Mr. Sparkle ad as "a giddy explosion of surrealism" in the relatively realistic episode, "perfectly constructed nonsense in which every little scene is utterly insane yet flows with perfect anti-logic from what preceded it."

-In a 2000 Entertainment Weekly article, Matt Groening ranked it as his fifth favorite in the history of the show.
+In a 2000 Entertainment Weekly article, Matt Groening ranked it as his fifth favorite in the history of the show: "Even by Simpsons standards, this is a peculiar episode: Homer freaks out when he finds a Japanese Mr. Sparkle soap box that bears his likeness. ('For lucky best wash, use Mr. Sparkle!')
+I can’t remember how we get there, but the show ends with Reverend Lovejoy saving Ned Flanders from several crazed zoo baboons."
 Josh Weinstein described it as one of the best of the season, as well as being one of the most underrated episodes of all time.
 He also described the Mr. Sparkle commercial as his all-time favorite sequence.

 The Fruity Oaty Bar commercial from the film Serenity was partially inspired by the Mr. Sparkle advertisement.

 Since 2009, the show's opening sequence includes Mr. Sparkle detergent with Marge's supermarket purchases.
-On June 15, 2020, Comedian Eric Andre was a guest on The Last Laugh podcast and cited the episode as his favorite and "the hardest [he] had ever laughed" at anything on television.
+Comedian Eric Andre was a guest on The Last Laugh podcast and cited the episode as his favorite and "the hardest [he] had ever laughed" at anything on television.